Securing Cloud Workloads with Hardware-Assisted Security and Non-Human Identity

 - Secure Key Storage: Hardware Security Modules (HSMs) and secure enclaves provide a safe haven for cryptographic keys used by NHIs.
 Instead of storing keys in software, where they could be vulnerable to theft, these hardware solutions keep keys isolated and protected.
 This ensures that only authorized NHIs can access the resources they need.

 - Attestation: Hardware-based attestation verifies the integrity of the NHI's execution environment.
 By using technologies like TPMs, the system can confirm that the NHI is running on a trusted platform and hasn't been tampered with.
-This helps prevent attackers from impersonating NHIs or injecting malicious code.
+For example, if an NHI's attestation fails, its access to sensitive resources can be immediately revoked, preventing a compromised NHI from operating.

 - Secure Boot: Ensures that only authorized code is executed during the boot process.
 By verifying the integrity of each component loaded, secure boot prevents attackers from injecting malware that could compromise NHIs early in the system's lifecycle.
 This creates a trusted foundation for NHIs to operate on.